 Yet, the final hit totals show that the Maple Leafs actually out hit Boston throughout the entire series.
 So what speaks to the contrast of the final hit totals and how many perceive the series to have gone?
 Some only see size, and that becomes the leading factor in this often skewed view of the roster, but that doesn’t really tell the full picture.
 The Maple Leafs have Jake Muzzin, Trevor Moore, Cody Ceci and Zach Hyman, who can and will toss their bodies when required.
 There are still the likes of Ben Harpur, Mason Marchment, and Pierre Engvall if more size is needed throughout the season.

 Internally I would suspect that a possible coaching change has been discussed and Sheldon Keefe is my guess to be the coach in waiting.
-If the team has a similar swoon like last season, Babcock will be replaced as management realizes that time can fly and opportunities can be missed if the team doesn’t progress further.
+So look for a possible coaching change come US Thanksgiving if the Maple Leafs limp out of the gates.
+Management has to know opportunities can be missed if the team doesn’t progress further.

-So if there is anything to be watching out for this season is how Babcock manages his bench, his relationship with his two new assistant coaches and what happens if the team hits a rough patch.
-As I can’t expect the GM will take too kindly to a passive aggressive coach taking swipes in the media at him or the roster he has been tasked to coach for another season.
+So if there is anything to be watching out for this season is what happens with Babcock behind the bench, his relationship with his two new assistant coaches and I also can’t expect the GM will take too kindly to a passive aggressive coach taking swipes in the media at him or the roster he has been tasked to coach for another season.

 Every season the Maple Leafs give us something to talk about, and the 2019/2020 will be no different.
-So all eyes will be on the coach and how he handles all the new players and the new world around him, as even he can’t escape the pressure of knowing his replacement is just down the road.
+So all eyes will be on the coach and how he handles the new world around him, as even he can’t escape the pressure of knowing his replacement is just down the road.